akshayel/web365/README.md

 __Day 14__ - Learned how to use the transition property.

 __Day 15__ - Learned how to use the transform property.
 Also learned how to add Google fonts.

+__Day 16__ - Created a gallery that frames each photo when you hover over it.